 See video below.

 This project is funded under the Australian Government's Communities Environment program to assist the local Bushcare group in reducing invasive weeds, which supports the recovery of the Cumberland Plain Woodland, a critically endangered ecological community.

 Watch this video on flame weeding at Henry Mitchell Reserve.

-For further information about Bushcare program contact our Natural Areas Team on 9839 6000 or email us at firstname.lastname@example.org
+For further information about Bushcare programs contact Council's Natural Areas Team on 9839 6000 or email us at firstname.lastname@example.org